This week Petroglyph announced that Rise of Immortals

 The 16 victorious teams will continue on to a series of knock-out finals.
 The top prize is $2,500 US, with the remaining $2,500 US spread among the second- to eighth-place teams.
 The first qualifying round is already underway, but there's still plenty of time to register your team for the remaining qualifiers.
 Head over to TwitchTV for the official contest rules and to sign your team up.

 , but the official trailer boasts a massive open world with hundreds of players.
 We'll probably have to wait until beta to get a really close look at the gameplay to make that determination for ourselves.

 , and fans will soon be able to get involved.
 Rather than releasing beta keys through giveaway events, Red 5 will be using a GMail-style invite system to grow the playerbase in controlled stages.
 To register your interest in the beta and be in with a chance of getting an invite directly from the game studio itself, head over to the official Firefall website

-Join us every Monday for Not So Massively, our roundup of the top news from popular online games that aren't quite MMOs.
+for more details.Join us every Monday for Not So Massively, our roundup of the top news from popular online games that aren't quite MMOs.
 If you think there's a game we should be covering in Not So Massively or you've found some interesting news you think deserves attention in the next roundup, please mail the details to firstname.lastname@example.org.